KNOWING MY RIGHTS

 And some people will never agree with us anyway, or even understand our point of view.

-Review EXP: Sarah is on a blind lunch-date in a fancy east-side restaurant, where the tables are 2′ apart in a small space.
-When the man tells her he’s an engineer she suspects the meet isn’t going to be successful.
-(He’s clearly an ST & she’s an NF = MBTI oil & water).
+Review EXP: Sarah is on a blind lunch-date in a fancy East-side restaurant, where the tables are 2′ apart in a small space.
+When the man tells her he’s an engineer, she suspects the meet isn’t going to be successful.
+(She intuits he’s an ST & she’s an NF = MBTI oil & water).
 Sure enough when she tells him she’s an astrologer – he begins to berate & belittle the profession.

 Sarah is hurt & angry – her work has helped herself & many others.
 She wants to lash out & set him straight, but remembers the Al-Anon Q. So to not embarrass herself & not waste time justifying, she quickly asks him to say more about his profession – & then stops listening.